 - Would flash-forwards help you tell your story?
 Why?
 Is it important you stay in the past?

 - What kind of pace would you like your story to have? (i.e. A fast-paced page turner?
 A slow exploration of people/relationships?
 An intense second-by-second depiction of one key event?)

 - Rank the following in terms of importance, when 1 is least important and 10 is most important: Lots of action / Lots of dialogue / Lots of narrator's inner thoughts / An in-depth exploration of relationships / A strong sense of place / A believable or relatable world / Believable or relatable characters / Beautiful or otherwise notable use of language and writing style / Moral lessons or strong messages / Lots of mystery or twists and turns.

-- Your first draft is written (If only!) and you trust someone enough to read it (be brave!) they can only give you five words as feedback.
+- Imagine your first draft is written (yay!!) and you trust someone enough to read it (be brave!) they can only give you five words as feedback.
 What would you ideally want those five words to be?

 - Your story is published and out there in the world for all to read.
 How does your story make people feel?
 Will they laugh?
 Cry?
 Get angry?
 Smile to themselves?
 Feel confused?
 Have a new knowledge or understanding of a topic, place or person?

 31 Non-Fiction Preptober Prompts